 - New tenant fit-out for commercial properties.

-Lewis Wright will respond to you directly and schedule an inspection if it's needed.
-In most cases, no appointment will be made and a valuer will visit and leave a calling card if you’re not at home.
+Lewis Wright will respond to you and schedule an inspection if it's needed.
+If a valuer visits and you're not home they'll leave a calling card.

 You will receive the outcome of the consideration of your objection in writing.